 A large part of our success comes from the proximity we have with our users.
-Many helped us understand their requirements and the kind of products they would like us to develop.
+Many helped us understand their requirements, needs, and the kind of products they would like us to develop.
 You don't always find this proximity to cinematographers, directors, operators, assistants and rental houses at an exhibition like NAB or IBC.
-Cannes is a very important festival where we come in direct contact with many people coming from all over the world.
+Cannes is a very important festival where we can have direct contact with a lot of people coming from all over the world.